Opportunities in Health Care for Military Veterans

-When it comes to treating patients and using technology, military healthcare workers have been there and done that -- sometimes with missiles flying overhead and supply lines under threat.
+When it comes to treating patients and using technology, military health-care workers have been there and done that -- sometimes with missiles flying overhead and supply lines under threat.
 No wonder medical service personnel have such bright and varied career prospects once they leave the military.

 Valued Backgrounds

-Related: Search for Healthcare & Nursing jobs.
+Related: Search for health-care and nursing jobs.

 Military medical personnel have also seen it all when it comes to patient care.
-"In the Navy, I saw thousands of patients," says Michael Wood, a military optometrist who retired in 1992 after 20 years to open a private optometry practice in Greenville, South Carolina.
+"In the Navy, I saw thousands of patients," said Michael Wood, a military optometrist who retired in 1992 after 20 years to open a private optometry practice in Greenville, South Carolina.
 "You actually get stranger eye diseases in the Navy -- more difficult than anything you would encounter in a civilian practice."

-Translating Healthcare Skills
+Translating Health-Care Skills

 Related: To apply for jobs that match your skills, visit the Military Skills Translator.